Nikita Zaitsev

-Nikita Igorevich Zaitsev (Никита Игоревич Зайцев; born 29 October 1991) is a Russian professional ice hockey defenceman currently playing for the Chicago Blackhawks in the National Hockey League (NHL).
+Nikita Igorevich Zaitsev (Никита Игоревич Зайцев; born 29 October 1991) is a Russian professional ice hockey defenceman currently playing for SKA Saint Petersburg of the Kontinental Hockey League (KHL).

 Playing career

 KHL

 Zaitsev was selected by Sibir Novosibirsk of the Kontinental Hockey League (KHL) in the first round, fourth overall, of the 2009 KHL Junior Draft, making his debut for the club a few months later.
 After four years with the Sibir organization, Zaitsev joined his hometown CSKA Moscow, after which he began to attract international attention.
 He was twice a KHL All-Star (2015, 2016) and named once to the KHL First All-Star team (2014–15).

-In the summer of 2015, the NHL's Toronto Maple Leafs began to garner publicized interest in Zaitsev; Zaitsev had even toured the city and arena, while also meeting with team staff, coming away "very impressed".
+In the summer of 2015, the National Hockey League (NHL)'s Toronto Maple Leafs began to garner publicized interest in Zaitsev; Zaitsev had even toured the city and arena, while also meeting with team staff, coming away "very impressed".
 Despite this, Zaitsev returned to Russia to honour the final year of his contract with CSKA.
 During the subsequent season's playoffs, he led all defencemen in scoring with 13 points (tied with Sami Lepistö and Chris Lee), while helping the top-seeded CSKA to the Gagarin Cup finals, where the team lost in the deciding Game 7 to Metallurg Magnitogorsk.